Wednesday 28 August 2019

 Inspiration from Scandinavian work life

-Presented by Paulette Christophersen, Partner, PLH Arkitekter
+Paulette Christophersen, Partner, PLH Arkitekter

 Mega trends and disruption are common phenomena around the world, but how is Scandinavian workplace design evolving to embrace the future?
 Paulette Christophersen, an Australian based in Copenhagen, will draw on twenty years of experience in Denmark to share ideas that could inspire new directions in an Australian context.
 Scandinavians enjoy a high standard of living, have a high level of education and, through a collective bargaining system, enjoy excellent conditions in the workplace.
 In Denmark, human brainpower is the country’s strongest natural resource, and the focus on science, technology, sustainability and design excellence, creates a unique eco system for developing future workplace thinking.
 Generations Y and Z have grown up in a highly digital, progressive, and collaborative project-based education system.
 Their demands for the future workplace, as well as aspects of work life that Danes take for granted, could spark new approaches to designing for Australians at work.
 In recent years, PLH Arkitekter has designed seven unique global headquarters, along with three innovation centres.
 Each project presents solutions for the future of the office as a building typology and illustrates how embracing human needs where work, learning and leisure can be integrated, and how they can be further developed in ways we are yet to see.